Quantum synchronization between two strongly driven YIG spheres mediated via a microwave cavity: INTRODUCTION

 In this paper, we focus on quantum synchronization between two magnon modes.
 Magnons are quanta of spin-wave excitations arising from the collective precession of localized spins \cite{princep2017full,PhysRevResearch.2.022027,ghasemian2023dissipative,kusminskiy2021cavity}.
-It is recently shown that propagating spin waves can mediate phase-tunable synchronization between spin Hall nano-oscillators \cite{kumar2025spin}.
+It has recently been shown that propagating spin waves can mediate phase-tunable synchronization between spin Hall nano-oscillators \cite{kumar2025spin}.

-Ability to couple the magnons with the cavity modes and qubits has further led to a plethora of work related to quantum information processing in cavity-magnonic systems \cite{YUAN20221}.
-This development made it possible to explore quantum synchronization in such platform.
+The ability to couple magnons with cavity modes and qubits has further led to a plethora of work related to quantum information processing in cavity-magnonic systems \cite{YUAN20221}.
+This development has made it possible to explore quantum synchronization on such a platform.
 For example, it is shown that magnon squeezing can significantly enhance entanglement between two indirectly coupled magnon modes in a magnomechanical system \cite{harraf2025quantum}.
 Yang and his coworkers demonstrated asymmetric quantum synchronization between two magnon modes in a two-sublattice antiferromagnet coupled to a cavity \cite{yang2022asymmetric}, highlighting a strong dependence on cavity resonance and input current direction.
 We also note that the magnetostriction in a cavity magnomechanical system enables robust synchronization between two mechanical modes, via nonlinear dispersive coupling \cite{PhysRevResearch.5.043197}.
 Nonreciprocal quantum synchronization in antiferromagnet-cavity systems has been reported in \cite{yang2021implementationenhancementnonreciprocalquantum}.
+On the contrary, in our work, we show that magnon-magnon synchronization is indeed possible, just via their common coupling with a single-mode cavity, without requiring any squeezing or magnetostriction.
+A strong driving field in the presence of an intermode Kerr nonlinear interaction can lead to complete quantum synchronization.
+We have established our results using detailed time-dependent dynamics and the steady state behaviour of the magnon modes.